DenxyChen/CodePath_Android_Flixster/README.md

 ### App Walkthough GIF

-`TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
-Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)

 <img src='./misc/flixster-week-2.gif'><br>

 ### Notes

 I do not understand the instructions for multiple shared element transitions and I'm not sure how to add an overlay for popular movies.
 Is it necessary to have one since it autoplays?
+Now that I think about it, I think the overlay is referring to the images in movieItemView which I can probably do with Glide.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing